- About us

 Please join us for any of our regular prayer meetings...

-We produce a monthly Church Prayer Diary with specific news and prayer requests.
+We have a monthly Church Prayer Diary with a specfic prayer request for each day.
 You can pick one up from the welcome desk or download it here.

 If you would like prayer for anything please do get in touch, or come along to our Sunday services and someone will be available to pray with you.